isomerpages/singhealth-alice/index.md

         - title: Unveiling of the new brand
           description: ""
           url: /unveiling-of-the-new-brand
+      title: Launch of A.L.I.C.E
+      button: About the event
+      url: /launch/overview/
+      subtitle: "@ SGH Campus"
   - infopic:
       title: A.L.I.C.E @ SGH Campus
       subtitle: About the launch of
-      description: "Formerly known as The Innovation Centre (TIC), the launch marks our rebranding to A.L.I.C.E through the generous philantropic donation from the Lee Foundation. "
+      description: Formerly known as The Innovation Centre (TIC), the launch marks our rebranding to A.L.I.C.E through the generous philantropic donation from the Lee Foundation.
       button: CLICK HERE TO LEARN MORE
       alt: Image alt text
       url: /launch/overview